Ionian Islands: Union with Greece

 In 1862, Britain decided to transfer the islands to Greece, as a gesture of support intended to bolster the new King's popularity (probably as a counterbalance to the newly established Italian state).

 On May 2, 1864, the British departed and the islands became three provinces of the Kingdom of Greece, though Britain retained the use of the port of Corfu.
 On 21 May 1864 the Ionian Islands officially reunited with Greece.
 Prince Philippos of Greece and Denmark was born in Corfu in 1921 and grew up to become Britain's Prince Philip, Duke of Edinburgh.
 In 1923, following orders by Mussolini, the Italians temporarily occupied Corfu.

 World War II

 In 1941, when Axis forces occupied Greece, the Ionian Islands (except Kythera) were handed over to the Italians.
-Long a target of Italian expansionism, the Greek civil authorities were replaced by Italians in preparation for a post-war annexation.
+Long a target of Italian expansionism, the islands' Greek civil authorities were replaced by Italians in preparation for a post-war annexation.

 In 1943, the Germans replaced the Italians, and deported the centuries-old Jewish community of Corfu to their deaths.
-By 1944, most of the islands were under the control of the EAM/ELAS resistance movement, and they have remained in general a stronghold of left-wing sentiment ever since.
+By 1944, most of the islands were under the control of the EAM/ELAS resistance movement, and the islands have remained in general a stronghold of left-wing sentiment ever since.